 1. Does My Therapist Like Me?

-Of all the questions you want to ask your therapist, this has got to be the most common (and the most awkward).
+Of all the questions you want to ask your therapist, this has got to be the most common.
 Every client struggles with this question to some degree.
 We all yearn for acceptance, positive regard, and validation, especially from people we respect.
 Therapists know our deepest secrets and our darkest fears, so it’s only natural to wonder if they like us.

 Having said that, here’s my response to the question “Does my therapist like me?”